-Meet pig welfare requirements on your farm
+Meet cattle welfare requirements

 Legal requirements for pig welfare in England.
 Covers the five welfare needs, space requirements, environmental enrichment, permitted procedures, housing standards, transport, slaughter, and record-keeping.
 Applies to all pig keepers including commercial farms and smallholders.